 Identify and provide the category of amount for each liability which you, your spouse, or your dependent child owed to any creditor that exceeded \$10,000 at any time during the reporting period, unless that liability is a revolving charge account (e.g., a credit card).
-Value all revolving charge accounts as of the last day of the reporting period.
+For liabilities other than revolving charge accounts, report the highest amount owed during the reporting period, not the amount owed at the end of the period.
+If the liability was satisfied (i.e., repaid in full) during the reporting period, you may note that on the report.
+For a revolving charge account, value the liability as of the last day of the reporting period, and report only if the value exceeded \$10,000.